 “In my mind I was always thinking this was going to be a four season arc,” Ehasz said.
 “Mike and Bryan’s initial plan was three seasons, but there was a period where they were open to the possibility of a fourth season.
 There was a period where Mike said, ‘Hey, can you run season four?’
 Then some of those plans got interrupted.”

 Ehasz reaffirmed his earlier stated plans for a longer arc for Azula but also divulged additional details.
 One plotline would have followed up on Aang taking away Fire Lord Ozai’s bending at the end of the third season.

 “My feeling about that was like there’s always a cost, right?
 There’s always some balance.
 You can’t just be like I’m the Avatar, taking your powers away.
 It’s a great power, but part of it is you just took all this evil into you.
 To take it away from someone else you’re holding onto it to protect the world.”

 For Aang that would have been an incredible burden and something Ehasz would have wanted to see him deal with.

 “The story I wanted to tell with Aang was about him struggling with taking some of that inside and probably a considerable amount of anger and guilt and big feelings.
 By the way, guess who would be the best person to have a mini vacation with?
 It’s Zuko!
 Someone who’s processed a lot of anger on his own, right?”

-Even with these ideas for how a fourth season would have gone, Ehasz is still quick to say that many loved ATLA exactly the way it was.
+Even with these ideas for how a fourth season could have played out, Ehasz was quick to clarify that many loved ATLA exactly the way it was.
 “Obviously some right decisions were made.”
 Still, as Ehasz puts it, “we had a fourth season if the world had deemed it.”

-Special thanks to Hazel for her help with the interviews for this article.
+Special thanks to Hazel for their help with the interview for this article.